voxel51/fiftyone/docs/source/user_guide/dataset_creation/index.rst

         - :ref:`FiftyOneImageLabelsDataset`
         - :ref:`BDDDataset`

-        If one of these |Dataset| types matches your data, you can load it with the following code.
+        If one of these formats matches your data, you can load it with the following code:

         .. code-block:: python
             :linenos: